everledger/fabkit/README.md

 fabkit network start -o 3 -d -v 1.4.9
 ```

 For the full list of params, check the helper by typing `fabkit network`.

+Fabkit will save the options of the last deployed network.
+To redploy using the same configurations, simply run `fabkit network start`.
+To start afresh add the `-r` option to the command.
 ### On ordering service

 The consensus mechanism for the Ordering Service so far fully supported by this repo is `SOLO`, however, there is a 1-org configuration made available for `Raft` as well and it can be used by replacing the following variable in the `.env` file: